Software Quality Management and reducing Software TCO - SIG

 2) Compare cost spending to your business priorities

-Taking the costs of your portfolio outlined above, a Software Quality Management best practice would then be to compare these costs with your organizational priorities—i.e., your goals and KPIs.
+Taking the costs of your portfolio outlined above, the next step would then be to compare these costs with your organizational priorities—i.e., your goals and KPIs.

 Apportioning costs to various priorities will quickly highlight those that do not contribute to achieving your goals or add value to your business.
 These are the costs you can target for reduction or elimination.